woc-hack/tutorial/README.md

 ## Activity 4: Using Python APIs from oscar.py

-Note: "/<function_name>" after a function name denotes the version of that function that returns a Generator object
+Important Note: If you experience any difficulties in retrieving data from oscar.py's function calls (i.e., you receive an empty tuple on function return), please run `git pull` in your cloned repo to stay up-to-date with the latest version of oscar.py.

-These are corresponding functions in oscar.py that open the .tch files listed below for a given entity:
+These are corresponding functions in oscar.py that open the .tch files listed below for a given entity. "/<function_name>" after a function name denotes the version of that function that returns a Generator object.

 1. `Author('...')`  - initialized with a combination of name and email
 	* `.blobs`